AyushB08/Syntoma/README.md

 ## Pre-requisites
 1. Create a Uploadthing account.
-2. Create a Neon.tech account, create a PostgresSQL DB.
+2. Create a Neon.tech account, create a PostgreSQL DB.
 3. Make a .env.local file in root directory and add your Uploadthing key to this field "UPLOADTHING_SECRET".

 ## Running Frontend